shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-05-balance.md

-After the creation of your account on the **NEAR** testnet, the Helper provides an automatic **airdrop** of 200 **NEAR** tokens.
-Here, we're going to check the balance of our account to make sure everything went alright.
+After the creation of your account on the **NEAR** testnet, the **NEAR Helper** provides an automatic **airdrop** of 200 **NEAR** tokens.
+In this tutorial, we're going to check the balance of our account to make sure everything went alright.

 ------------------------

 # Challenge

 {% hint style="tip" %}
-In `pages/api/near/balance.ts`, complete the code of the default function.
+In `pages/api/near/balance.ts`, implement the default function.
+You must replace any instances of `undefined` with working code to accomplish this.
 {% endhint %}

 **Take a few minutes to figure this out**